 Many higher-dimensional generalizations of continued fractions have been developed to extend this powerful theory, but these efforts have met with varying success.
 In this paper, we develop a notion of continued fractions in the non-commutative setting of the Heisenberg group (in a sense, a \emph{complex} two-dimensional continued fraction).
-Surprisingly, we recover not only standard results of convergence and ergodicity (see Theorems \ref{thm:intro:convergence} and \ref{thm:intro:measure}), but also several simple, direct analogs of classical formulas for regular continued fractions---formulas which lack simple analogs for any other known multi-dimensional continued fraction.
+Surprisingly, we recover not only standard results of convergence (see Theorem \ref{thm:intro:convergence}), but also several simple, direct analogs of classical formulas for regular continued fractions---formulas which lack simple analogs for any other known multi-dimensional continued fraction.
 This suggests that continued fractions are a reasonable and natural object of study on the Heisenberg group.

 This paper provides the basic properties of Heisenberg continued fractions, and opens up the way for many new questions.
 In future papers, we intend to link our study to that of Diophantine approximation on the Heisenberg group (see \cite{MR1930990}) and the behavior of geodesics in complex hyperbolic space (see Remark \ref{rmk:complexhyperbolic} and \cite{MR810563}).
-Additional interesting questions include extending these results to similar spaces and their lattices (specifically, we expect our results to hold for all boundaries of hyperbolic spaces), a characterization of periodic continued fraction expansions, a careful analysis of the Gauss--Kuzmin problem, and a description of the dual space.
+Additional interesting questions include extending these results to similar spaces and their lattices (specifically, we expect our results to hold for all boundaries of hyperbolic rank-one symmetric spaces), a characterization of periodic continued fraction expansions, a careful analysis of the dynamical properties of the associated Gauss map, and a description of the dual space.

 The setting for this paper will be the Heisenberg group $\Heis$, arguably the most natural non-commutative generalization of $\R$.
 Specifically, $\Heis$ is $\R^3$ with the modified group law (which we denote by $*$)